Rao-Blackwellization to give Improved Estimates in Multi-List Studies: Discussion

 Recall the expression used to approximate the variance of improved estimates; see Expression \ref{varest2}.
-In the simulation studies presented in this paper, negative estimates of the variance of improved estimates are evaluated for some samples.
+In the simulation studies presented in this paper, negative estimates of the variance of improved estimates are evaluated for some estimators.
 Future work is required to address this issue.
-Two potential approaches are to 1) opt to use a conservative approach towards estimating the variance of the preliminary estimator so that $E[\hat{\text{var}}(\hat{\gamma}_0)|d_r]$ is likely to be larger than $\text{var}(\hat{\gamma}_0|d_r)$, and 2) base a jackknife-type variance estimator on a series of Rao-Blackwellized estimates that correspond with a series of subsets of elements removed from the original samples.
-However, one drawback with the second approach is that it will require more computational resources relative to current approaches since one will be required to evaluate approximations for each of the improved estimators.
+Three potential approaches are to: 1) Opt to use a conservative approach towards estimating the variance of the preliminary estimator so that $E[\hat{\text{var}}(\hat{\gamma}_0)|d_r]$ is likely to be larger than $\text{var}(\hat{\gamma}_0|d_r)$, and hence the estimate is more likely to be positive; 2) Base a jackknife-type variance estimator solely on a series of Rao-Blackwellized estimates that correspond to a series of subsets of elements removed from the original samples.
+However, one drawback with this approach is that it will require more computational resources relative to current approaches since one will be required to evaluate approximations for each of the improved estimators; 3) For Bayesian- and bootstrap-based estimates, where cutoff points of the posterior and resampling distributions can be used to form alternative probabiliy/confidence intervals, base such intervals on the these values as they appear to behave well in the simulation studies.

+Developments on extending the theoretical results presented in this paper to more elaborate mark-recapture models would be useful.
+Such models may consist of those based on a two- or three-pair combination of heterogeneity, behavioural, and time effects, as well as the assumption that the population is open.
+Another valuable contribution would be to extend the strategy to work over mark-recapture models that allow for interaction effects between the sampling occasions \citep{Baillargeon2007, Chan2019}.
+Future work is being prepared for such models.

-\section{Supplementary Materials}
+\textbf{ Supplementary Materials}